 We work together with various hotels and restaurants in Kigali by placing our students there as interns.
 After 4 months of study, our students start their first 2 months of internship in order to practice their skills and gain experience.
 During the internships, The Great Escape collaborates with the relevant hotel/restaurant, in order to ensure that students carry out their internship as effectively as possible.
 In total they will do 4 months of internship.

-Because we are aware of Rwanda’s history and the continued hurt that much of the population is suffering, we want to help our students understand how reconciliation and inner healing can positively impact their lives.
-We have invited CARSA (a local Christian NGO), who have many years of experience giving this vital training, to facilitate a workshop for us at the start of our training.
+Because we are aware of Rwanda’s history, and the continued hurt that much of the population is suffering, we want to help our students understand how reconciliation and inner healing can positively impact their lives.
+We have invited CARSA (a local Christian NGO), who have many years of experience providing this vital training, to facilitate a workshop at the beginning of our training.

 - Field trip